-The facility – which will be called The Sir Bobby Robson Institute – brings together the current Sir Bobby Robson Research Centre at the Northern Centre for Cancer Care and the hospital’s cancer and blood disorders (oncology and haematology) research team.
+The three-storey building will bring together the current Sir Bobby Robson Research Centre at the Northern Centre for Cancer Care and the hospital’s cancer and blood disorders (oncology and haematology) research team, providing much more capacity to increase the number of clinical research studies taking place in Newcastle, using the latest equipment and technology.

 While the institute’s catchment area would cover around 3.5million people living in the north east, north Cumbria and north Yorkshire, the work carried out there could benefit cancer patients around the globe.